Plantkisser/UML/README.md

-This is a simple way to start use user-mode linux (UML) you can follow steps described in tutorial.txt, or use UML1/2.sh to skip many steps but you cannot skip step 5),6).
+This is a simple way to start use user-mode linux (UML) you can follow steps described in tutorial.txt, or use UMLFnl.sh to skip all steps.
-Also you can use UML_strt.sh to run UML or use command in tutroial described in 21) step And pay attention that UML2.sh and init.st must be placed in the same directory it is necessary!!!!!!
+Also you can use UML_strt.sh to run UML or use command in tutroial described in 20) step And pay attention that UMLFnl.sh and init.st must be placed in the same directory it is necessary!!!!!!

 And now some information about UML and how it works:
 1) Info: this UMLs kernel and filesystem is based on CentOS 8.1.1911